peterhcharlton/info/safer_projects/introduction.md

 ### The Screening Process

-The three main steps of the screening process which I?ll refer to are:
+The three main steps of the screening process which I'll refer to are:

 - **ECGs recorded at home:** Firstly, participants are sent a handheld device which takes 30-second ECG recordings between two thumbs.
 Participants are asked to record an ECG 4 times per day, for 3 weeks, producing approximately 84 ECGs per participant.
 - **Automated analysis:** Secondly, the ECG recordings are automatically analysed to identify any that may contain AF.